bloom-lang/bud/doc/getstarted.md

 * The `inspected` method of collections, which prepares them for display on the terminal.

 ## Chat, World! ##
 Now that we've seen a bit of Bloom, we're ready to write our first interesting program that embeds Bloom code in Ruby.
 We'll implement a simple client-server "chat" program.
 All the code for this program is in the `examples/chat` directory of the Bud distribution.
+Note that Bloom isn't specifically designed for client/server designs--many examples in the [bud-sandbox](http://github.com/bloom-lang/bud-sandbox) repository are symmetric ("peer-to-peer", "agent-based") designs, and they often work out as neatly as this one or moreso.

-The basic idea of this program is that clients will connect to a chatserver process across the Internet.
+**Basic idea**: The basic idea of this program is that clients will connect to a chatserver process across the Internet.
 When a client first connects to the server, the server will remember its address and nickname.
 The server will also accept messages from clients, and relay them to other clients.

 Even though we're getting ahead of ourselves, have a peek at the Bloom statements that implement the server in `examples/chat/chatserver.rb`: